HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have exhibited exceptional performance in understanding and generating natural language across a wide range of tasks, including applications in chatbots and search engines\cite{zhao2023survey}.
+Large Language Models (LLMs) have exhibited exceptional performance in understanding and generating natural language across a wide range of tasks, including applications in chatbots and search engines\cite{zhao2023survey, chang2024survey,naveed2023comprehensive}.
 To achieve optimal performance on specific tasks, these pre-trained models often require further fine-tuning.
 However, conventional fine-tuning methods are typically centralized, involving the collection of raw data on a single client, which raises significant privacy concerns.
-To address this issue, Federated Learning (FL) \cite{mcmahan2017communication} has emerged as a promising solution by enabling collaborative model training across decentralized LLM agents, where only model weights are shared instead of raw data, thereby preserving data privacy.
-Integrating FL with LLMs allows for leveraging diverse data sources, resulting in more robust and generalized models.
+Federated Learning (FL), as a privacy-preserving distributed Machine Learning (ML) training paradigm\cite{mcmahan2017communication,zhang2021survey,wen2023survey}, is a promising approach to address this issue by enabling collaborative fine-tuning across decentralized LLM agents without aggregating raw datasets.
+Integrating FL with LLMs not only addresses privacy concerns but also leverages diverse data sources from decentralized clients to fine-tune LLMs on specific domains.

 As FL increasingly relies on wireless networks to support collaboration across clients, communication has emerged as a critical bottleneck in fine-tuning LLMs.
 Unlike centralized settings, FL requires frequent transmission of model updates over limited-bandwidth connections, posing significant challenges for models with billions of parameters, such as LLaMA3-8B\cite{dubey2024llama}.
 Even in half-precision, transmitting these parameters demands approximately 16 GB per update, resulting in delays that significantly impact training efficiency.
 Moreover, the large parameter size imposes high demands on the client's computational capabilities.
+For instance, full fine-tuning of LLaMA3-8B requires memory for model parameters, optimizer states (twice the size of the parameters), and gradients (equivalent to the size of the parameters).
+Even with mixed precision, it requires at least 64 GB of GPU memory per client, posing significant challenges for resource-constrained devices.

+To address these challenges, LLM quantization \cite{zhou2024survey, zhu2024survey,kim2024efficient} has been proposed as a solution to alleviate computational resource constraints, such as GPU memory usage, in federated LLM fine-tuning.
+The authors in \cite{fang2024automated} proposed FedPipe, which applied low-precision quantization to reduce computational resource consumption.
+However, this approach employs a uniform quantization strategy across all clients, overlooking the potential heterogeneity in their computational capabilities.
+In practice, clients with powerful GPUs can support full-precision LLM fine-tuning without quantization, while aggressive quantization on such devices may lead to unnecessary performance loss.
+Conversely, resource-constrained clients with limited GPU memory or computational power can selectively apply higher levels of quantization to adapt to their resource limitations, highlighting the need for more adaptive strategies.